Evaluation birepresentations of affine type A Soergel bimodules: The decategorified story

-It is easy to see that $\widehat{M}_z$ is isomorphic to $W_{d-2,\pm \sqrt{z}}(d)$ in~\cite[Definition 2.6]{Graham-Lehrer}, where $m_i$ is identified with the cup diagram on a cylinder with $d-2$ endpoints at the bottom, $d$ endpoints at the top and with only one cup, whose endpoints are $i$ and $i+1$, and further only straight lines.
+It is easy to see that $\widehat{M}_z$ is isomorphic to $W_{d-2,\pm \sqrt{z}}(d)$ in~\cite[Definition 2.6]{Graham-Lehrer}, where $m_i$ is identified with the cup diagram on a cylinder with $d-2$ straight lines and only one cup, whose endpoints are $i$ and $i+1$.
 When $i\ne 0$, the whole diagram corresponding to $m_i$ lives on the front part of the cylinder, but when $i=0$, the cup of $m_0$ goes around the back of the cylinder.
 Note that we have used $\delta=[2]$, rather than $\delta=-[2]$.
 As remarked in~\cite[text above Corollary 2.9.1]{Graham-Lehrer}, $W_{d-2,\sqrt{z}}(d)$ and $W_{d-2, -\sqrt{z}}(d)$ are isomorphic, which is clear from the fact that both are isomorphic to $\widehat{M}_z$.

 The Graham-Lehrer cell module $\widehat{M}_z$ can be made into an $\eaffh$-module, but not in a unique way.
 As a matter of fact, for each $\lambda\in \mathbbm{k}^{\times}$, we can define